 It’s over 10 m long and 200mm in diameter.
 The tree beam (grey gum Eucalyptus proinqua) is noted for its strength and durability and was lifted into place by crane and now it safely secures the whole building.
 The poles for the cabins platform were cut down and transported form the valley below.
 It is Grey ironbark (Eucalyptus siderophloia) and is one of the most hardest and enduring timbers in Australia.
 I selected iron bark because of its tremendous strength and endurance as the name suggests.
 The trees were cut down in a nearby property and carted up the mountain - they are highly resistant to termite attack but as an added precaution all of them have been termite proofed as well.

 There are no cooking facilities allowed in the cabins.
 Food crumbs etc attracts possums and other furry creatures and these attract the snakes some of which can cause no end of trouble.
 So we offer you all the kitchen and cooking facilities you need in the communal hall.

 The kitchen is well provisioned.
 Everything is there in the way of crockery, cutlery, stoves, gas rings, BBQ and a microwave.
 Hot water and sinks are there for washing up etc. The communal hall is situated right beside the kitchen so it is an ideal place to eat with a large table capable of seating over 12 persons and other tables and chairs as required.

-Mowburra Cabin: Sleeps 8.
-One double bunk-bed (double base, single top) and three double bunks-beds (singles); and
+Mowburra Cabin: Sleeps 8 +1.
+One double bunk-bed (double base, single top) and three bunks-beds (single); and